-- 1. Appeal to Associate Dean of Graduate and Professional Programs, who may accept decision of the assistant dean, modify decision, or reverse decision.
+- 1. Appeal to the Associate Dean of Graduate and Professional Programs, Tippie College of Business, who may accept the decision of the assistant dean, modify the decision, or reverse the decision.
 The associate dean may require a new investigation, review, or both. - 2.
-Appeal decision of Associate Dean of Graduate and Professional Programs to Senior Associate Dean for Academic Affairs of the Graduate College, which could trigger the process of review by a committee of faculty and students as noted in the Graduate Student Manual (Section IV.F). - 3.
+Appeal the decision of Associate Dean of Graduate and Professional Programs to Senior Associate Dean for Academic Affairs of the Graduate College, which could trigger the process of review by a committee of faculty and students as noted in the Graduate Student Manual (Section IV.F). - 3.
 A student may request a final review by the Office of the Provost.

-The reasons for appeal of the Judicial Board's decision are limited to the following:
+The reasons for appeal of the Graduate Judicial Board's decision are limited to the following: